 While society obviously — obviously to us — has the right to regulate our relationship to marijuana (just as it does our relationship with water or milk or wine) to be rational and decent such regulation must take at least these two points into account:

 Current regulation of marijuana fails both these tests egregiously.
-In particular, no matter what you believe about the evils of marijuana, those evils do not remotely approach the costs and consequences of destroying 700,000 families a year (just to start with the mostly costly item on the list).
+In particular, no matter what you believe about the evils of marijuana, those evils do not remotely approach the costs and consequences of destroying 700,000 families a year (to start with the most costly item on the list).

 More specifically, MASS CANN campaigns for the legalization of hemp agriculture, expanding medical marijuana programs, and moving the regulation of the herb out from under the drug war armory of mandatory minimums, asset forfeiture, license confiscation, urine testing, and so on.